Moodyw03/MemoMingle/README.md

 Navigate to 'Databases', and next to your cluster name, click on 'Browse Collections'.
 Click 'Add My Own Data'.
 Enter a database name (like MemoMingleDB) and a collection name.
 The database name you choose should be added to your env.py file as the value for MONGO_DBNAME.
-Add the necessary collections for MemoMingle: users, memos, categories, messages.
+Add the necessary collections for My Cloud Diary: users, memos, categories, messages.
 If you use different names, update these accordingly in the app.py file.
 Database Connection:

 From the Cluster's 'Overview' tab, click 'Connect'.